-A general provision for doubtful debts is included in the financial statements at 10% of the revenue share due in relation to the Materials Recovery Facility (MRF) contract.
+A general provision for doubtful debts is included in the financial statements based on an appropriate level of the revenue share due in relation to the Materials Recovery Facility (MRF) contract.
 The MRF contractor is responsible for the collection of commercial debts and arc21 is entitled to 50% of the revenue collected, after the deduction of bad debts, if any.
 This is in addition to the specific provision for those debts that are identifiable as potentially not fully collectable.
-Provisions in respect of bad debts have been estimated in accordance with recommended practice and past experience.
+Provisions in respect of bad debts have been estimated in accordance with recommended practice, past experience and current market conditions.
 Uncollectable debts are only written-off to the General Reserves - Income and Expenditure Account after all recovery avenues open to the Joint Committee have been exhausted and the Joint Committee has formally approved the write-off.